SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 For traditional webapps, the domain of the application is used as the domain within the skynet kernel.
 For example, if 'spotify.com' started using the kernel, it would have the domain 'spotify.com' within the kernel.

+// question: since kernel can't verify whether certain handshake domain serves
+// correct skylink, rogue portal operators could replace profiledac.hns with
+// malicious skylink and to kernel it would look valid, then code at that
+// malicious skylink could contact kernel and potentially extract data from
+// the domain that it got access to - is this correct thinking?

 For decentraliezd webapps, the domain of the application will be the resolved name of the application.
 For example, 'profiledac.hns' has an HNS name, and is